hmlongco/Resolver/Documentation/Optionals.md

 var abc: ABCService! = Resolver.resolve()
 ```

 This will also fail to resolve, and for the same reason.
-To Swift, `ABCService` is not an `ABCService`, but an `ExpliciltyUnwrappedOptional(ABCService)`.
+To Swift, `ABCService` is not an `ABCService`, but an `ImplicitlyUnwrappedOptional(ABCService)`.

 Fortunately, the solution is the same.